310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
-… You told them about the *past*?
+…You told them about the *past*?
 Kanata!?
 {% endbubble %}

 {% bubble Kanata %}